 When comparing Parse vs Back4App, the Slant community recommends Back4App for most people.
-In the question“What are the best Android BaaS (Backend as a Service) providers?”
-Back4App is ranked 4th while Parse is ranked 7th.
+In the question“What are the best self-hosted BaaS (backend-as-a-service) providers?”
+Back4App is ranked 4th while Parse is ranked 11th.
 The most important reason people chose Back4App is:

 The user is not a hostage and can migrate the application to other hosting service whenever they want.